 Taxes are another thing to keep in mind.
 Because cannabis is still considered a controlled substance, Tax Code 280e forbids cannabis businesses from claiming most business expenses on their taxes.
 Even though it’s a state-legal business, the IRS doesn’t recognize it as such.
 You’re still able to claim the cost of goods sold, which translates to a few different areas, but the tax break difference for cannabis businesses versus other industries is astronomical.

 Staffing cannabis dispensaries can be a challenge.
 How do you find the right fit?
 The most important part is finding hard-working individuals who are passionate about cannabis.
 Don’t put too much emphasis on finding employees with prior cannabis experience, because at the end of the day, a budtender’s job is first and foremost about people — not cannabis.
 Look for applicants with consistent work history in retail and other consumer-facing jobs that tell you they can work comfortably with the general public.

-As far as cannabis goes, employees should know about it and be willing to try products, but it’s on you to supply them with the proper education.
+As far as cannabis goes, employees should know about it and be willing to try products.
+Although the state requires all employees, including management involved in day-to-day activities, to complete a cannabis training and education program, it’s on you to provide your staff with ongoing education.
 Here are some things to include in their training:

 - Which products are best for different ailments like sleep, stress, pain, and more